Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Datasets and Benchmarks

-\textbf{DUD-E (A Directory of Useful Decoys: Enhanced).} To combat data bias and benchmark ligand enrichment against challenging decoys, DUD \citep{huang2006} (Directory of Useful Decoys) and its successor DUD-E \citep{mysinger2012} (A Directory of Useful Decoys: Enhanced) were proposed in 2006 and 2012, respectively.
+\xhdr{DUD-E (A Directory of Useful Decoys: Enhanced)} To combat data bias and benchmark ligand enrichment against challenging decoys, DUD \citep{huang2006} (Directory of Useful Decoys) and its successor DUD-E \citep{mysinger2012} (A Directory of Useful Decoys: Enhanced) were proposed in 2006 and 2012, respectively.
 The dataset was constructed by sourcing ligands from ChEMBL, structural data from PDB, and potential decoys from ZINC.
 The docking poses were generated with DOCK \citep{ewing2001dock, allen2015dock}.
 Immediately after being proposed and constructed, DUD became the gold standard for the evaluation of virtual screening methods \citep{rau2018}.
 However, as pointed out in \citet{good2008}, the original DUD dataset had a number of issues, such as target selection and analogue bias.
 To address these issues, the authors of DUD released DUD-E, which added net charge into consideration during decoy selection.
 In DUD-E, each of the 102 target proteins has 50 decoys that are similar to the ligand in terms of 1D physico-chemical properties, such as molecular weight and calculated LogP, to remove dataset bias, but differ in 2D topology to be likely non-binders.
-Nevertheless, DUD-E remains unsatisfactory, as shown in multiple works \citep{xia2015, chen2019, sieg2019}, indicating that hidden bias in the dataset might still exist, leading to misleadingly good benchmarking results for many docking methods.
-A good experiment to reveal this bias is to featurize the decoy ligands and plot them using 2D or 3D t-SNE to see if the decoy and real ligands separate.
+Nevertheless, DUD-E has been shown to remain unsatisfactory~\citep{xia2015, chen2019, sieg2019}, indicating that hidden bias in the dataset might still exist, leading to misleadingly good benchmarking results for many docking methods.